-A recent study by Accenture found that the global average cost of cyber crime has risen from $7.2 million in 2013 to $11.7 million in 2017.
+A study by Accenture found that the global average cost of cyber crime has risen from $7.2 million in 2013 to $11.7 million in 2017.
 Businesses are under pressure to strengthen their cyber security capabilities and be more effective in managing cyber incidents.

 However, there is no one-size-fits-all approach when it comes to cyber security, making it even more challenging for companies to manage the rapidly-evolving risk landscape.
 As investor vigilance around the issue grows, it is vital that companies demonstrate they are ramping up their cyber defence, backed by robust governance structures.

 The PRI’s report, Stepping up governance on cyber security, provides a snapshot and analysis of corporate disclosure on cyber security governance based on a study of 100 companies primarily in the healthcare, financial and retail sectors.
 The study found that although companies increasingly recognise cyber risks and their impacts, corporate information in the public domain does not assure investors that companies have adequate governance structures and measures in place to deal with cyber security challenges.

 In December 2017, investors in the PRI-coordinated collaborative engagement on cyber security initiated meetings with 65 listed companies to better understand their approach and encourage more robust public disclosure on this topic.
 While engagement activities are ongoing, some emerging insights gained through these conversations so far are summarised below:

 Mind the (communications) gap: reluctance to show and tell